cloudflare/wrangler-legacy/README.md

    cargo install wrangler --force
    ```

-   To get the latest version of Wrangler, using NPM, run:
+   To get the latest version of Wrangler, using Homebrew, run:

    ```
-   npm install @cloudflare/wrangler
+   brew upgrade wrangler
    ```

 ## ⚡ Quick Start